siniekoo19/Blood-Donation-Prediction/README.md

 # Blood-Donation-Prediction
 ![logo](https://github.com/siniekoo19/Blood-Donation-Prediction/assets/144519238/34ab80d6-f5ab-474b-8b95-5b4ca8559c16)

-This Machine Learning project is devoted to accurately predicting sales tailored for the Black Friday event.
-Its primary methodology revolves around the implementation of Linear Regression (LR), which has demonstrated superior performance compared to other models in terms of accuracy.
-Achieving a commendable accuracy score of 78%, LR serves as the cornerstone of this forecasting system.
-Moreover, the project integrates the utilization of the AutoML library EvalML to conduct extensive model evaluation, thereby augmenting the selection process for optimal predictive performance.
+This Machine Learning project is dedicated to accurately predicting blood donation rates.
+Its primary methodology centers on the application of Linear Regression (LR), which has exhibited superior performance compared to alternative models in terms of accuracy.
+Achieving an impressive accuracy score of 78%, LR serves as the foundation of this forecasting system.
+Furthermore, the project incorporates the utilization of the AutoML library EvalML to conduct thorough model evaluations, thereby enhancing the selection process for optimal predictive performance.

 ## Python Libraries
 - Pandas